elnjensen/dexcom_bg_menubar/README.md

 * Set your Dexcom Share username and password via accessing the plugin in the xbar interface, or by editing the script directly and changing `VAR_USERNAME` and `VAR_PASSWORD`.
 * Optionally, set `VAR_OUTSIDE_US` to "True" if you are not in the United States.

+### Known issues:

+* On M1 MacBooks (with a "notch" for the camera in the menubar area), xbar may place the menubar output in the invisible notch region.
+This is general xbar issue that affects all plugins.
+If you start this plugin but don't see any output, try quitting xbar, removing other icons from the menu bar and re-launching xbar.
+You can then re-add your other icons, which hopefully are notch-aware and will move accordingly.

 Enjoy!
 If you have any questions or problems, please open an issue here.